Representing Clients in Municipal Law Matters

 - Liquor licenses

 Because both of our attorneys represent clients in a variety of legal areas, they understand the subtle nuances that come into play throughout the case.
-In addition, both Timothy Ryan and Henry Downey have worked in the local government, giving them an in-depth look at the regulations and proceedings central to municipal law.
+In addition, both Timothy Ryan have worked in the local government, giving them an in-depth look at the regulations and proceedings central to municipal law.

 Whether you are appealing a business decision handed down by the government or think your vendor permit was revoked unfairly, we can help.
 We give clients throughout Western Massachusetts the representation they need to bring claims against the municipality.
 Learn about the representation we offer by contacting us online or by calling 413-315-5394 to schedule your appointment.